OpenUpSA/best-practices/web.md

 - Submitted to Google/Bing/Yandex (for duckduckgo)?
   - sitemap
 - HTTPS by default
+  - We usually use letsencrypt
+  - For server-side apps, we use letsencrypt dokku plugin if possible if it's running on dokku, otherwise via certbot
+  - HTTP should redirect to HTTPS
 - Do colours/contrasts look ok on cheap old devices?
   - Looking good on a top-end mac or iphone isn't a sufficient test.
 - Does www. work?